withastro/astro/.changeset/real-drinks-melt.md

 ---
 ```

-Previously Astro would bundle `<script>`s from both the Tabs and Accordion onto this page, even though on the Accordion is used.
+Previously Astro would bundle `<script>`s from both the Tabs and Accordion onto this page, even though only the Accordion is used.
 Now Astro is a little smarter and can support this re-export pattern that is common among libraries.